Taking Pictures with a

-For example, when the picture at the top of this page was taken with average settings of a typical $450 digital camera and the image was downloaded from the camera to the computer, it produced a file about 2.8 MB large.
-When I viewed that big file on my computer screen only a small section fit onto the screen.
+For example, when the picture at the top of this page was taken with average settings of a typical digital camera and the image was downloaded from the camera to the computer, it produced a file about 2.8 MB large.
+When I viewed that big file on my computer only a small part fit onto the screen.

 One way to think about a digital picture's number of bytes is that bytes are nothing but bits of information.
 A piece of information might be something like "make this tiny point in the picture (the pixel) red.
 Another piece of information might be "make that red pixel a certain brightness."

 Here's an important point about the picture at the top of this page.
 Though it started out in the camera as a file 2,800,000 bytes large, the picture you are seeing now is only 28,600 bytes large!